 Producing knowledge: writing a research paper

-- The learning process is founded upon concrete and tangible activities related to trainees’ concerns.
+The learning process is founded upon concrete and tangible activities related to trainees’ concerns.
 Scientific writing methods and exercises will be based on research results of the trainees themselves, resulting in clear improvement of the scientific publications of the participants.
-For this reason, substantial (but reasonable) preparatory work will be asked to the trainees, 2 to 3 weeks before the training.
+For this reason, substantial (but reasonable) preparatory work will be asked to the trainees.

-- For the training session, 2 or 3 trainers will be mobilized.
+For this training session, 6 trainers will be mobilized.
 We expect a high level commitment of the trainers and trainees attending seminars and transparency of the selection process.

 Calendar and milestones